kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 )
 ```

 Repeat the same steps to set up the `companies_column` dataset.
 For this dataset, log the column that contains the list of companies as outlined in the `companies.csv` file under the `data/01_raw` directory.
-Modify the `preprocess_companies` node under the `data_processing` pipeline (`src/kedro-experiment-tracking-tutorial/pipelines/data_processing/nodes.py`) to return the data under a key value pair, as shown below:
+Modify the `preprocess_companies` node under the `data_processing` pipeline (`src/kedro-experiment-tracking-tutorial/pipelines/data_processing/nodes.py`) to return the data under a key-value pair, as shown below:

 ```python
 from typing import Tuple, Dict